 EBC advocates for simplifications, the cutting of red tape as well as an improved implementation of existing regulations.
 Training, awareness raising and information for both employers and workers are key elements for the success of OHS campaigns in the construction sector and should therefore be supported with technical and financial support from European and national institutions.

-- Health & Safety: Construction SMEs show their commitment in a busy month for OHS - - Read more
+- Health & Safety: Revised Asbestos at Work Directive in EU Official Journal - - Read more

 - Asbestos: EMPL Committee adopts Report on Asbestos at Work Directive in European Parliament - - Read more

 - Asbestos: EBC position calls for a realistic legislative framework with strong accompanying measures for construction SMEs and crafts - - Read more

 - Asbestos: EBC and FIEC joint statement to the draft EMPL report on asbestos at work - - Read more

 - Asbestos: EBC meets MEP Villumsen to discuss asbestos at work and SMEs - - Read more

 - Asbestos: Commission presents plans for screening and removal in High-Level Construction Forum - - Read more